Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 I always wear my jewelry (watch and bracelets) on my left arm.
 To help me remember something, I just remove all the jewelry and put it on my right arm.
 One glance is a constant reminder.

 There are a few smaller items I need to remember to bring each morning.
 To make things simple, I purchased a place mat from the dollar store.
-I traced the outline of each item onto the placemat.

 A great way to remind yourself of things like take the garbage out, return movies, an MD appointment, get gas, etc. is to place a note via a magnet with a clip on it for your note to be placed onto the metal door inside your garage on the door that goes into your home.